Find the right tennis programs

 - Adult Tournaments: There are an array of adult and senior tournaments offered through or sanctioned by the USTA, whether it’s a local tournament where are players can compete or a national event.
 So whether you want to host an event yourself or alert your students to opportunities, adult tournaments are a great outlet.

 - Social Play Opportunities: Social play opportunities mix competition with a big dose of fun, with a focus on meeting new people and hanging out with friends.
 From Cardio Tennis to social leagues like “Sets in the City,” social tennis clubs or mixed doubles and post-match happy hours, there are a variety of options available throughout the country.
 Offering one at your facility could be a great way to attract younger adults to your programs.

 Youth Tennis Options

 Getting kids into the game early will help ensure a solid base of players for the future.
-With youth tennis and tennis sized right for age and ability, there are now an array of exciting and fun formats keep kids engaged in the sport and learning proper technique.
+With youth tennis and tennis sized right for age and ability, there are now an array of exciting and fun ways to keep kids engaged in the sport.

-- Play Days: These events are designed to introduce kids to competition in a low-pressure setting, where results aren’t documented and the emphasis is on fun.
-Play Days generally run two-three hours in length and can serve both as a great introduction to tennis and as a way to provide kids with the opportunity to continue to develop and enhance their skills.
-And the kids who come to these Play Days could become the future of your programs.
+- Play Events: These events are designed to introduce kids to tennis in a low-pressure setting, where results aren’t documented and the emphasis is on fun.
+Tennis events can be hosted anywhere and provide kids with the opportunity to continue developing their skills.
+A

 - Junior Team Tennis: Kids love playing on teams.
 Through singles, doubles and mixed doubles, team competition promotes social skills and gives kids the opportunity to play with friends on a coed team.
 Offering Junior Team Tennis is a great way to captivate young players – and to get and keep them in the game for life.